-If you're absent on a "regular" class day, you should check the syllabus and the Blackboard folder to see what you missed.
-You can watch any provided videos to keep up on instruction - and make sure you keep up with the readings.
-If you're absent on a test day or a speech day, you need to contact CK as soon as you know you will not be in class.
-If you are having technical problems connecting to class, call in or email.
-Alternative accommodations will be made with reasonable notice of illness or other emergency.
-If you don't notice you've missed a speech or a test until after grades are recorded, it is too late to make up that work.- Email the professor a picture of something you love for an additional point if you understand your attendance responsibilities by Week 5 of the semester.
+If you're absent on a speech day, you need to contact CK as soon as you know you will not be in class.
+You should deliver your speech through WebEx if you are able, but alternative accommodations will be made with reasonable notice of emergency. -If you don't notice you've missed a speech until after grades are recorded, it is too late to make up that work.
+Email the professor a picture of something you love for an additional point if you understand your attendance responsibilities by Week 6 of the semester.